linsera1809/youtube_converter/README.md

     * `source ./src/venv/Scripts/activate`

 2. Download your depenedencies:
+    * `pip install --upgrade google-api-python-client google-auth-oauthlib google-auth-httplib2`
-    * `pip install --upgrade google-api-python-client google-auth-oauthlib google-auth-httplib2 pyqt5 pyinstaller`
+    * `pip install --upgrade pyqt5 pyinstaller`
     * `pip install youtube-dl`
     * Download [ffmpeg](https://www.ffmpeg.org/download.html)
         * **Note this is currently already in the ./src/bin folder**
     * Set the ffmpeg binary to your path
         * For Windows: Set the bin folder to your path
             * WIN key > Environment Variables > `Path` > Paste the location
-        * Other Option with git & `venv`: Add this line to your venv/Scripts/activate file
+        * Other Option using bash & `venv`: Add this line to your `venv/Scripts/activate` file
             * `export PATH=$PATH:="~\youtube_converter\src\bin\ffmpeg-windows"`
             * Here's an example of where to put it in the activate file:
             ```sh